Flatline4/Flatline4/README.md

 ## What is Flatline4?
 Flatline4: the definitive web development experience.
 Flatline4 is a new front-end framework that's here to stay.
 Written purely in TypeScript, Flatline provides a rich suite of features to web developers developing SPAs including HTML generation, routing, and AJAX requests (that's asynchronous javascript and xml request, not the dish soap).
-Flatline4 allows developers to create their website's using entirely JavaScript and eliminates the pain of writing HTML and CSS.
+Flatline4 allows developers to create their website's using entirely JavaScript or TypeScript and eliminates the pain of writing HTML and CSS.
 Sound intersting?
 Read on to learn more.

 ## Sounds awesome!
 But how can I use it?
 Becuase Flatline compiles to pure JavaScript, using it is as simple as adding a script tag to your page.
 See the example below.
 In addition, a demo website is included in the demo folder.